coolnj4/Coin-Flip/README.md

 # Coin-Flip
-A simple coinflip program in java
+A simple coinflip program in java using awt and Jswing and Random function